MadJavaEntS20/humming-bird/README.md

-# Katya Mullendore Individual Project
+# Katya Mullendore Individual Project: Hummingbird Tracker

-This repository will hold my individual project for the semester.

 ### Problem Statement

-...
+This application aims to give users an opportunity to be citizen scientists and become active participants in monitoring the health of the environment.

+With each entry added, a map of
+collective sightings will be created to illustrate the journey of the hummingbird.

 ### Project Technologies/Techniques